 These two products aren’t expensive, going between $6 to $10 bucks in Amazon and since you’re using just a little product, it will last a long time.

 A shaving brush would probably be one of the best purchases you’ll ever make in terms of shaving.
-This is an essential tool in your arsenal if want you to enjoy the benefits of a smooth and close shave.
-It essentially does three things.
+This is an essential tool in your arsenal if you want to enjoy the benefits of a smooth and close shave.
+It mostly does three things.

-You don’t need to use a lot of shaving cream or gel, in some cases a pea sized drop is all you need.
-Remember to read the instruction manual to know how much is needed.
+You don’t need to use a lot of shaving cream or gel, in some cases a pea-sized drop is all you need.
+Remember to read the instruction manual to know how much is required.